apache/spark/docs/best-practices.rst

 `core Airflow bug <https://issues.apache.org/jira/browse/AIRFLOW-401>`_ that causes the scheduler to hang without a trace.

-Until fully resolved, you can mitigate a few ways:
+Until fully resolved, you can mitigate this issue via a few short-term workarounds:

 * Set a reasonable run_duration setting in your ``airflow.cfg``. `Example config <https://github.com/astronomer/airflow-chart/blob/63bc503c67e2cd599df0b6f831d470d09bad7ee7/templates/configmap.yaml#L44>`_.
 * Add an ``exec`` style health check to your helm charts on the scheduler deployment to fail if the scheduler has not heartbeat in a while. `Example health check definition <https://github.com/astronomer/helm.astronomer.io/pull/200/files>`_.